Galactic Geology: Probing Time-Varying Dark Matter Signals with Paleo-Detectors: Paleo-Detector Basics

 \textbf{\textit{Readout ---}} Nuclear damage tracks can be read out using a variety of microscopy techniques, see Ref.~\cite{Drukier:2018pdy} for a discussion.
 For definiteness, we will consider two scenarios: \begin{itemize} \item {\it High-resolution scenario:} We assume that tracks can be read out with spatial resolution $\sigma_{x_T} = 1\,\mathrm{nm}$ which is potentially achievable with helium-ion beam microscopy~\cite{Hill:2012}.
 Using focused-ion-beams~\cite{Lombardo:pp5019,Joens:2013} and/or pulsed lasers~\cite{ECHLIN20151,PFEIFENBERGER2017109,Randolph:2018} to remove layers of material which have already been imaged, it should be possible to read out $M_s = 0.01 \,\mathrm{g}$ of material. \item {\it Low-resolution scenario}: Using small angle X-ray scattering tomography, track length resolutions of $\sigma_{x_T} = 15\,$nm seem feasible.
 Fortunately, readout is significantly faster than with helium-ion beam microscopy~\cite{Rodriguez:2014,Holler:2014,Schaff:2015}, meaning that we can consider significantly larger samples, $M_s = 100 \,\mathrm{g}$. \end{itemize} The optimal choice of readout method will depend on the signal of interest --- we will discuss our specific choices in Secs.~\ref{sec:stat}-\ref{sec:results}.

 The finite resolution of the track readout process causes the true track length spectra to be \textit{smeared}.
 We model the rate at which tracks are produced with observed track length $x_T \in \left[ x_i^{\rm min} ,x_i^{\rm max} \right]$ as \be R_i(x_i^{\rm min} ,x_i^{\rm max})=\int_0^\infty W(x_T';x_i^{\rm min} ,x_i^{\rm max} )\frac{\mathrm{d}R}{\mathrm{d}x'_T} \,\dd x_T' \;, \ee where $W$ is a window function which describes the smearing.
 We will assume that the probability of observing a track length $x_T$ for a track with true length $x'_T$ is Gaussian-distributed with variance $\sigma_{x_T}^2$.
-The corresponding window function is \be W=\frac12 \;. \ee Our assumption of the smearing function being well-described by a Gaussian over all track lengths can lead to the problematic case of the unsmeared track length spectra containing \textit{no} tracks above the readout resolution whilst the smeared track length spectra does.
+The corresponding window function is \be W=\frac12 \;. \ee Our assumption of the smearing function being well-described by a Gaussian over all track lengths can lead to the problematic case of the unsmeared track length spectra containing \textit{no} tracks above the readout resolution while the smeared track length spectra does.
 In reality, the smearing function must be calibrated on data and the smallest measurable track length should be investigated.
 For now, we take a conservative approach and truncate the unsmeared track length spectra, $\dd R/\dd x_T$, at $\sigma_{x_T}/2$ to avoid this problematic case.

-In the remainder of this work, we will use ${\bm R} = \{R_1, \ldots, R_N\}$ to denote the binned (and smeared) track length spectra per unit target mass for bins $i=1,\dots,N$.
+In the remainder of this work, we will use ${\bm R} = \{R_1, \ldots, R_N\}$ to denote the binned and smeared (with respect to track length) recoil rate per unit target mass for bins $i=1,\dots,N$.
 The observable in a paleo-detector is ultimately the number of tracks in a given bin, $N_i$.
 To compute $N_i$ from $R_i$, we must integrate over the time the sample has been recording tracks, and multiply with the sample mass, $M_s$,

 where we have introduced $n_i = {\textstyle \int}_0^T R_i\,\dd t$, the number of tracks per unit target mass in the $i$-th bin.
 Analogous to ${\bm R}$, we will denote ${\bm n} = \{n_1, \ldots, n_N\}$ and ${\bm N} = \{N_1, \ldots, N_N\}$.
 Note that one can exchange the order of the integrals and the summation in Eqs.~\eqref{eq:dRdx}--\eqref{eq:Ni} and calculate ${\bm n}$ from $(\dd n/\dd E_R)_i = {\textstyle \int}_0^T (\dd R/\dd E_R)_i\,\dd t$.